Kruemelbahn/wiThrottle-from-A.Heckt/README.md

 For the next development steps on my side I copied the essential files and worked on them.
 <hr>
 Step 1 (v0.92, done): cleaning the code (free of warnings, using the latest libraries), creating first PCB<br>
-Step 2 (v0.93, in progress): activating the OLED and allow users to enter a new locoaddress.<br>
+Step 2 (v0.93, in progress): activating the OLED and allow users to enter a new locoaddress using OLED.<br>